fltk/fltk/fluid/README_fl.txt

 Fluid, the Fast Light User Interface Designer was started in the 1990's loosely based on 'fdesign', a GUI designer that came with the 'Forms Library', later 'XForms Library'.
-Fluid's .fl file format was originally compatible with the fdesign '.fd' format, but evolved somewhat ad'hoc to become what it is today.
+Fluid's .fl file format was originally compatible with the fdesign '.fd' format, but evolved somewhat ad hoc to become what it is today.

 Basics